cea-hpc/modules/doc/source/module.rst

  * ``debug2``: report :file:`modulecmd.tcl` procedure calls in addition to
    printing debug messages.

- Module command verbosity is defined in the following order of preference:
- :option:`--silent`, :option:`--verbose`, :option:`--debug` and
- :option:`--trace` command line switches, then :envvar:`MODULES_VERBOSITY`
- environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_VERBOSITY` overrides default configuration and :option:`--silent`/:option:`--verbose`/:option:`--debug`/:option:`--trace` command line switches overrides every other ways to set verbosity level.
+ This environment variable value supersedes the default value set in the :mconfig:`verbosity` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--silent`, :option:`--verbose`, :option:`--debug` and :option:`--trace` command line switches override this environment variable.

  .. only:: html